triptease/docs/consent.md

 ### What do we mean by Cookie or Storage?

 In this document we will refer to storage to include cookies and any other web browser technology like localStorage or sessionStorage.
-Triptease does not use browser fingerprinting or any other means that can not be controlled by the end user.
+Triptease does not use browser fingerprinting or any other means that cannot be controlled by the end user.